tanmaydattta/water_overflow_problem/README.md

 Feel free to copy, use, abuse this code.
 Any suggestion how to over engineer this code is welcome :)..

-In my personal opinion anyone who would write such solution for such a simple question is an idiot, but hey the requirements says that manager "loves" TDD and want to see "approach" and all corporate bullshit.
+In my personal opinion I would not hire anyone who would write such solution for such a simple question, But the requirements says that manager wanted to see TDD and want to see "approach" and all corporate bullshit.

 # Travis build and test runs status